-Spring 2015
+Spring 2017

 Student 1 2 3 4 5

 Learning

 Outcome

-Mean Score 80% 88% 100% 88% 72%
+Mean Score 33% 17% 100% 67% 41%

 The 5 students completing the class took the 5 question common assessment with mean scores provided in the table above.
-The scores were above average to superior, with the exception of outcome 5, where the score was slightly above the 70% benchmark.
-This indicates that this class was clearly above average, a result consistent with the grades earned, and able to achieve all learning outcomes.
+The scores were below average, with the exception of outcome 3, where the score was superior.
+The scores indicate that this small class of five students was clearly below average, a result consistent with the grades earned as two students failed the course and one student earned a D.

 Follow-up (How have you used or how will you use the data to improve student learning?)

-The results indicate that the modifications that were made to make MAT 102 compatible with the prerequisite of MAT 101 were successful.
-The use of the same text and software for both courses has helped students achieve the learning outcomes.
-It should be noted that this was a relatively small class with several students being high achievers.
+Past results indicate that the modifications that were made to make MAT 102 compatible with the prerequisite of MAT 101 were successful.
+The use of the same text and software for both courses helped students achieve the learning outcomes.
+It should be noted that this was a relatively small class with 3 of the 5 students below average.
+The other 2 students earned grades of B. Results indicate that the 3 below average students lacked either time or motivation to succeed.
+This is not atypical of students in online classes.

 Budget Justification (What resources are necessary to improve student learning?)
 MAT 102 students use the Student Learning Center (SLC).
 It would be advisable to have a SLC budget to insure that there is a math instructional assistant during all hours the SLC is open.

-Course: MAT 102 SLOA Data
+Course: MAT 102 SLOA Data Faculty Team